lemoynelibrary/lemoyne/README.md

 @link-hover-color:      @lmc-green-secondary;
 ```

+For the most part, CSS styles that reference LibGuides IDs and classes such as `#s-lib-bc-site`, `#s-lg-guide-tabs-title-bar`, `.s-lib-box-content`, etc. are stored in LibGuides’ Custom JS/CSS setting in the Look and Feel administrative interface rather than in the `assets/css/bootstrap-custom.css` file.
+These style changes are documented in `libguides2/look-and-feel/js-css-code.txt`.

 ## Bootstrap Layout Considerations

 My original design reflected the color scheme and font choices of the College CMS, which was redesigned in 2015.
 However, I was never satisfied with this approach.
 In a staff meeting, we were able to reach consensus on an alternative approach that I liked much better.